Clinical Judgment: Critical Components & Assessment

 If we could actually define what those elements are, I could give you results on a candidate, and you can [tell the student], "Well, here's your problem: You're really good at cue recognition; you can recognize all of them, but you can't separate relevant from irrelevant.
 So what you need to do is go work on that element."
 Because, once you get past that, you're making good hypotheses.

-I think that we're going to need educators helping us with.
+I think that we're going to need educators helping us with this.
 We're going to need regulators helping with this.
 Because, at the end of the day, we all want the same thing.
 We want the most competent nurses providing public protection.